 Under the “Settings” screen you’ll find the following:

 - Theme: If dark mode isn’t your thing, there’s also a light mode.

 - WordPress installation defaults: Save time by setting the default WP admin username and password used on future installations.

-Obviously, once Docker rolls out native Apple Silicon support (outside the tech preview), this will be great for first-time installations of DevKinsta.
 It would also be nice to see a few more MyKinsta options added over time that we’re all used to: one-click WooCommerce install, cloning, and search and replace.